wdporter/i-am-that-vuepress/100-understanding-leads-to-freedom/readme.md

 **Q:**&ensp;What do you mean by saying, “I know myself as I am”?

 **M:**&ensp;Before the mind — I am.
-‘I am’ is not a thought in the mind — the mind happens to me, I do not happen to the mind.
+“I Am” is not a thought in the mind — the mind happens to me, I do not happen to the mind.
 And since time and space are in the mind, I am beyond time and space, eternal and omnipresent.